A Precious and Valuable Gem: The (Religious) Scholar Whose Deeds are Inconsistent with his Knowledge

 However, there is no doubtful matter in the truth, so how can wrong doers dare to oppose it openly, assuming that they will be able to repent afterwards.
 Such behavior is mentioned in a Qur’anic verse in which Allah says, which means,

-They are mentioned in these verses in which Allah says,which means,
+They were also mentioned in another verse, in which Allah says,which means,

 So, this is the likeness of the devious scholar of religion whose deeds contradict his knowledge.The previous verses dispraised this behavior as follows: